rsamwilson2323-cloud/AirSwipe-3D-Gallery/README.md

 ## 🧠 How It Works

 - MediaPipe detects hand landmarks in real time
-- Distance between fingers controls zoom
+- Distance between thumb & index finger controls zoom
-- Hand movement controls rotation
+- Horizontal hand movement rotates the gallery
-- Images are rendered in a circular 3D layout using math transformations
+- Images are arranged in a circular 3D layout using trigonometry

 ---

 ## 🔥 Highlights

-- No mouse or keyboard interaction required
+- No mouse or keyboard needed
 - Fully gesture-based UI
-- Smooth animations and depth illusion
+- Smooth animations with depth illusion
 - Lightweight and fast

 ---